Getting Offers

 }

-Getting a Journey search result does not guarantee availability or that offers that are available will match with the provided journey exactly.
-The resulting offer may have slight variations in terms of trains and timings but the overall itinerary is preserved, safe change times secured and comfort is guaranteed.
+search result does not guarantee that any offers are available or that offers that are available will match the provided journey exactly.
+The resulting offer may have slight variations in terms of trains and timings, but the overall itinerary is preserved, safe change times are secured, and comfort is guaranteed.

 Selecting a Journey